Robinson | Epsom College

 My first sporting passion is football – I have an interest in many sports and keep fit with regular running, swimming, yoga and playing golf.

 I also enjoy reading, a game of chess and playing the guitar when time allows.
 I am married to Sarah, who teaches in the Junior School at City of London Freemen’s School.
-We have two daughters, Anna, who leaves Epsom this summer for university, and Daisy, who is currently studying for her GCSEs at the College.
+We have two daughters, Anna, who left Epsom last year and is now at university, and Daisy, who is studying for her A-levels at the College.

 Tracey Pointing, Matron